WhitmanCS370/sp24-lab13/README.md

 ## Exercise 1: Forgetting moves

 Most editors do not save cursor movements in their undo history.
-Modify the code in `undoable.py` so that undo ignores `Move` actions and only undoes changes to the content being edited.
+Modify the code in `action.py` so that movement operations are not saved.

 Before you modify the code, here is a test case you can add to `test_undoable.py`.
 It should initially fail.